-Cape York, Queensland
+Cape York, North Queensland

 There’s also plenty to do and see along the way including fishing and diving some of the last untouched stretches of the Great Barrier Reef through tour operators like Cape York Experience, spotting rare native wildlife, swimming in picture-perfect waterfalls (like Fruit Bat Falls), helicopter flights along the coast and so much more!
 Planning and researching a trip exploring Cape York is almost as much fun as actually visiting.